-- Netflix has over 35 partnered across the entertainment business, which is the main reason behind Netflix’s vast library of movies and web shows in different types of genres for subscribers to binge.
+- Netflix has over 35 partners across the entertainment business, which is the main reason behind Netflix’s vast library of movies and web shows in different types of genres for subscribers to binge.

-- It has partnered with Google, Oneplus, Samsung, Sony, and other companies to offers a built-in Netflix application in Android TV OS, Oneplus mobiles, and Sony & Samsung Televisions.
+- It has partnered with Google, Oneplus, Samsung, Sony, and other companies to offer a built-in Netflix application in Android TV OS, Oneplus mobiles, and Sony & Samsung Televisions.

 - Netflix also partnered with gaming-aligned companies like PlayStation, Wii, and Xbox.

-- It is also partnered with one of the biggest streaming rival prime video parent company Amazon to host its data on AWS.
+- It is also partnered with one of the biggest streaming rival prime video parent companies Amazon to host its data on AWS.

-- The recent partnership of Netflix is with local broadband companies Airtel, Jio.
+- Its recent partnership with Netflix is with local broadband companies Airtel and Jio.